justanr/pykovy/README.md

 =====================
 A simple library for building Order-N Markov Chains.

-There's nothing fancy here, just a modified `collections.Counter` and `collections.UserDict` to handle type saftey on a few things, some helper functions and an iterator for the Markov Chain class.
+There's nothing fancy here, just a modified `collections.Counter` and `collections.MutableMapping` to handle type saftey on a few things, some helper functions and an iterator for the Markov Chain class.

 Why?
 ----